Max Rose (film): Production

 It was Lewis's first starring film role since 1995's Funny Bones, as well as his final starring role.
 Oscar winners Michel Legrand with Alan and Marilyn Bergman created an original song for the feature.
 The film was produced by Lightstream Entertainment's Garrett Kelleher and Blackbird's Lawrence Inglee, along with Rush River's Bill Walton.

 Release

-A preliminary cut of the film was shown at the Cannes Film Festival in 2013.
-It had its first official screening, and US premiere, at the Museum of Modern Art as the final piece of a MOMA exhibition called "Happy Birthday, Mr. Lewis: The Kid Turns 90" in April 2016.
+The film was shown Out of Competition at the 2013 Cannes Film Festival in 2013.
 Max Rose received a limited theatrical release through Paladin in September 2016, with nationwide expansion in October 2016.

 Reception

+Box office

+It grossed $4,000 in its opening weekend, and $66,680 worldwide.

+Critical response

 The film has a 37% rating on Rotten Tomatoes, based on 43 critic reviews, stating that "Max Rose marks Jerry Lewis' long-overdue return to the screen – and is unfortunately less than memorable in almost every other respect."
+In a negative review, Tim Grierson of Paste wrote the film "has an icky earnestness and general incompetence that make this potential comeback vehicle a rather exasperating viewing experience."